 About Kennedy Krieger:

 In 1967, Kennedy Krieger became the nation’s first University Affiliated Program (now known as University Centers of Excellence on Developmental Disabilities, or UCEDD).
 It serves today as a model for similar programs throughout the country.
 It is affiliated with the Johns Hopkins University and is located close to the Johns Hopkins Medical institutions in downtown Baltimore, Maryland.

 Licensed for 70 inpatient beds and with more than 55 outpatient specialty clinics, Kennedy Krieger serves as a training and research center for hundreds of healthcare providers, including physicians, psychologists, and allied health professionals.
 We take an interdisciplinary team approach to diagnosing and treating complex neurological disorders and neurodevelopmental disabilities.

 All clinical residency rotations occur within the hospital, in Kennedy Krieger School Programs, or at The Johns Hopkins University's medical campus, which houses a variety of outpatient clinics.

 Dr. Megan Kramer is the director of training for the postdoctoral residency program in pediatric neuropsychology.
 The postdoctoral program is based in the Department of Neuropsychology.
 Drs.
 Cynthia Salorio and Alison Prichard are the department's co-directors.
 Dr. Lisa Jacobson is the director of research.
-Dr. Beth Slomine serves as the senior psychologist and oversees psychology training in the Department of Neuropsychology, Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD), Psychiatric Mental Health Program, and Center for Child and Family Traumatic Stress.
+Dr. Beth Slomine serves as the assistant vice president of psychology and oversees psychology training and faculty development in the Department of Neuropsychology, Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD), Psychiatric Mental Health Program and Center for Child and Family Traumatic Stress.
 Dr. Miya Asato is the vice president of training and directs the nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) Program at the Institute which provides graduate-level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.